 Extenuating or mitigating circumstances may include:

-- Diminished capacity of the tenant to understand their obligations, for example, due to disability barriers
+- diminished capacity of the tenant to understand their obligations, for example, due to disability barriers

-- Any duress the tenant may have suffered to falsely declare, or not declare, changes to the household circumstances, for example, threatened or actual domestic/family violence.
+- any duress the tenant may have suffered to falsely declare, or not declare, changes to the household circumstances, for example, threatened or actual domestic/family violence.

-FACS will take into account the following evidence when deciding whether a tenant’s alleged failure to disclose information about their household circumstances amounts to an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud:
+DCJ will take into account the following evidence when deciding whether a tenant’s alleged failure to disclose information about their household circumstances amounts to an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud:

-- Oral or written advice from any third party that the tenant has had a change in their household circumstances
+- oral or written advice from any third party that the tenant has had a change in their household circumstances

-- Information about the tenant’s income that differs from previous information supplied for the same period
+- information about the tenant’s income that differs from previous information supplied for the same period

-- Any explanation provided by the tenant or other household member
+- any explanation provided by the tenant or other household member

-- Proof of income for the tenant or alleged additional occupants, e.g., Centrelink income statement discloses income besides the basic benefit/allowance, such as wages
+- proof of income for the tenant or alleged additional occupants, e.g., Centrelink income statement discloses income besides the basic benefit/allowance, such as wages

-- Evidence of ownership of property or other assets
+- evidence of ownership of property or other assets

-- Evidence of any extenuating or mitigating circumstances.
+- evidence of any extenuating or mitigating circumstances.

-- Police reports
+- police reports

-- Support letters from advocates
+- support letters from advocates

-- Information held about the tenant’s capacity to read, write and understand English
+- information held about the tenant’s capacity to read, write and understand English

-- Documentation of health or intellectual disability issues which may affect a person’s comprehension or decision-making ability.
+- documentation of health or intellectual disability issues which may affect a person’s comprehension or decision-making ability.

 4. Outcome of assessment

-FACS may take a range of actions depending on whether it has determined that the situation is one of unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
+DCJ may take a range of actions depending on whether it has determined that the situation is one of unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
 The actions are outlined in the table below.

 Rent subsidy non-disclosure

-FACS may take one or more of the following actions:
+DCJ may take one or more of the following actions: